We use cookies to help improve your experience on our website.

 Strengthening the Chemicals Management System

-In order to properly manage chemicals, we have built a system to manage and provide legal and regulatory information and hazards information related to the chemicals which we manufacture and use.
-Using safety data sheet (SDS) creation and management system, we compile a database of the latest chemicals on the hazards information, GHS classification and in-house hazards evaluation results.
-Then, we provide these information to customers through such as labels, SDSs, yellow cards.
-In addition, we ensure thorough compliance with laws and regulations by checking them using a legal and regulatory information service, and strive to prevent accidents by conducting risk assessments of chemicals in accordance with the Industrial Safety and Health Act.
+In order to properly manage chemicals, we have built a system to manage and provide legal and regulatory information and risks and hazards information related to the chemicals which we manufacture and use.
+Using safety data sheet (SDS) creation and management system, we compile a database of the chemicals on the risks and hazards information, GHS classification, etc. Then, we provide these information to customers and related parties through such as labels, SDSs, yellow cards.
+In addition, we ensure thorough compliance with laws and regulations by usng a legal and regulatory information service, and strive to prevent accidents by utilizing risk and hazards assessments of chemicals in accordance with the Industrial Safety and Health Act.

-Going forward, we will continue to respond to tightening of regulations related to chemicals and build a more robust chemicals management system.
+Going forward, we will build a more robust chemicals management system to promote autonomous management of chemical substances.

 Chemicals Management System